7 Compelling Reasons to Become a Digital Nomad

 But why give up stable employment, reliable income, and childhood friends for the implicit uncertainty of digital vagabonding?
 Here we explore 7 compelling reasons to become a digital nomad.

-Life is all about experience.
-And travelling the globe while testing comfort zones is clearly more ‘experiential’ than the daily grind of 9-to-5.
+Life is all about the experience.
+And traveling the globe while testing comfort zones is clearly more ‘experiential’ than the daily grind of 9-to-5.

 With that said, a digital nomad still endures routine (it’s part of producing an income), but it’s a routine enjoyed from different corners of the globe with contrasting cultures, languages and landscapes.

-It’s easy to trivialise global travel and reduce it to an abstract collection of memories, photos and stories.
-But the experience that underpins those stories is an unrivalled education.
+It’s easy to trivialize global travel and reduce it to an abstract collection of memories, photos, and stories.
+But the experience that underpins those stories is an unrivaled education.

 Not surprisingly, a digital nomad’s education is more than converting currencies, amassing frequent flier points, and bargaining in bazaars; it’s an education in business, communication, and independence.